 Example - Biological Growth, notably mosses and lichens Issue - Some growths are eating into stone, including obscuring inscriptions Recommendation - Seek advice on a case by case basis as not all growth is causing damage.
 If removing biological growth, ensure this is done very carefully.
 In some cases, as with the photograph above, the main parts of the lichen can be scraped off carefully with a scalpel, then loose material gently brushed off the surface of the stone.
 In some cases it may be appropriate to use a biocide (see additional comments below).
 Priority - Necessary/Desirable Who to Undertake - Ideally a stone conservator, or an expert with experience in removing mosses/lichens on historic structures Additional Comments: There is considerable discussion about the best way to deal with biological growth.
 English Heritage advises that most lichens, mosses and some wildflowers can be left on monuments so long as they do not obscure carved details, and do not recommend the use of chemicals.
 The National Trust of Australia's guide to conserving cemeteries cautions against removing biological growth and recommends expert advice if anything other than gentle brushing off is required.
 The HCCTNZ similarly cautions, but states that if it is necessary to remove biological growth, then use only preparations based on quarternary ammonium compounds eg benzylkonium chloride.
 For lichens, algae, fungi and moulds, the HCCTNZ recommends Kemsol "Mosskill".
-For Addington Cemetery, the lichens and mosses are causing damage to the stone, including the inscriptions and in general should be removed.
-If a biocide is to be used, it is essential that it doesn't have soluble salts in it.
-Note: Headstones at Addington Cemetery shows that different types of marble and stone have different types of lichens and mosses.
-Photograph 16 Dirty Headstone
+If a biocide is to be used, it is essential that it doesn't have soluble salts or bleach in it.
+The Council has received additional advice from HCCTNZ that "Wet and Forget" and "Simple Green" products are acceptable and are readily available.
+"30 Seconds" is not suitable.
+Note: Headstones at Linwood Cemetery shows that different types of marble and stone have different types of lichens and mosses.
+Photograph 15 Dirty Headstone

-Example - Dirty headstone Issue - Obscures historical inscriptions and can cause damage Recommendation - In general, do not clean unless not cleaning will result in information loss (text/pictorial inscriptions) or dirt is hiding faults that need to be assessed/addressed Priority - Potentially desirable, although non-intervention may be most appropriate in most cases Who to Undertake - Stone conservator/stone mason or Council staff with appropriate training Additional Comments: Do not clean headstones often, and do not clean unstable stones.
+Example - Dirty headstone Issue - Obscures historical inscriptions and can cause damage Recommendation - In general, do not clean unless not cleaning will result in information loss (text/pictorial inscriptions) or dirt is hiding faults that need to be assessed/addressed Priority - Potentially desirable, although non-intervention may be most appropriate in most cases Who to Undertake - Stone conservator/stone mason or Council staff/volunteers with appropriate training Additional Comments: Do not clean headstones often, and do not clean unstable stones.
 Avoid acidic cleaners on marble or limestone.
 An effective gentle way to wash light soiling is washing with small quantities of water and natural fibre brushes.
 Never use wire brushes.
 Don't clean with water at a time when there is a risk of freezing temperatures before the stone dries out.
 Never sandblast or use high-pressure sprays on monuments.